 Posted by James Munro, Chief executive, Care Opinion, on

-Response from Jane Danforth, Involvement Team, Involvement & Experience, Nottinghamshire Healthcare NHS Trust on 5 Apr 2017 at 13:03
+Response from Jane Danforth, Involvement Team, Involvement, Experience and Volunteering Team, Nottinghamshire Healthcare NHS Trust on 5 Apr 2017 at 13:03

 In response to Sheard and colleagues, this resonates with us at Nottinghamshire Healthcare I’m pleased to say that our teams are given support and permission to make changes raised by patients, service users and carers locally.
 This gives staff ownership.
 They receive their team feedback via alerts and act on what is being said.
 Every story receives a personal reply.
 It has taken time and tenacity to embed this culture but it is so worth it.

 Staff find it easier to relate to issues raised about their services without it always having to go ‘up the chain of command’ which often slows down the process of responding.
 Our staff can demonstrate that they feel confident by resolving things online openly.